 - You can encourage your employees to use public transport (Openbaar Vervoer, OV, in Dutch) by providing them with a public transport card (OV jaarkaart) or by letting your employees claim these expenses.

 - And when you enable your employees to work from home, not only does their work-life balance improve, but they will no longer need to commute.
 Enable telecommuting and conference calls.

-ProductionYou are already dealing with environmental regulations (in Dutch).
+ProductionYou are already dealing with environmental regulations.
 And there are already rules for industrial waste.
 But you can do more.
 For example, by smarter use of raw materials and circular entrepreneurship.
 For example, do you have plans or ideas for reducing or reusing waste?
 Then you can get help from Versnellingshuis Nederland circulair!
 (Acceleration House Netherlands circular!, in Dutch) with the implementation of your plans.